tuzi123/Birth-Certificates-on-FHIR/markdown doc/manual - iHealth.md

 > Use the container ID to run to find container IP: ```docker inspect <container ID> ```

 4. FHIR server web page can be accessed at: *http://IP:8080/* The fhir server URL can be found in this page.
 5. Update the FHIR URL in the file at ./project/web/populateForm.js at line 11.
+It is the only place that the hard coded FHIR IP address is used.
 ```javascript
 9	var demo =
 10        //Please update the following URL to match the FHIR server